Capgemini/gov-prototype-by-prompt/docs/help/update-a-prototype.md

 Updating a prototype creates a new version with a new URL.
 Previous versions are stored in the "History" tab.

+Visit the [supported prototype options page](/help/supported-prototype-options) for details of the available form and question fields.

 ## Sharing

 The previous workspace is reused unless you choose a different one.
 If you are not a member of the workspace, your personal workspace is used instead.